 - Female example: in Boy Meets Boy, Tabitha's mother is the Devil.
 Tabitha loves her and it appears the only thing she fears is her mother being disappointed in her.

 - Although not a bad man by any stretch of the imagination, Lawful Good Deadpan Snarker Nodwick complains about being cloned, "Could you at least tell me which helmet is mine?
 It was a gift from my mom."

-- Drip, the Sin of Lust in Jack, does not avert or subvert this trope so much as utterly pervert it in the form of his relationship with his grandmother.
+- Drip, the Sin of Lust in Jack, utterly perverts this in the form of his relationship with his grandmother.
 Her constant emotional and sexual abuse towards him as a child shaped him into becoming the sadistic rapist we met him as, so it's no surprise she ended up in Hell, too.
 She's now imprisoned in a wall of Drip's infernal lair, but that doesn't stop her from continuing the same abuse—all of it—right where she left off, nor does it make Drip any less cowed by her.

 - The darker-haired Mystery Solving Teen from Kate Beaton's Hark!
 A Vagrant "Fuckin' loves [his] grandma, so fuck off."

 - Ray Smuckles may at times be a bad dude with a rich elitist streak.
 But true to the trope, he loves his mama so much that when she tells him to back down from running for President, he backs down.

 - The Order of the Stick:

 - Inverted in Gargoyles with Demona and her daughter.